Sz-Tim/isRev/ms/msDraft.md

 I calculated each component using the species composition, genus composition, and subfamily composition at each elevation.

 ### Species
-At the species level, gradient-wide beta diversity (Beta~st~) decreases significantly with latitude (Fig. 2; *n*=20, *P*<0.001, *R^2^*=0.49).
+At the species level, gradient-wide beta diversity ($\beta_{st}$) decreases significantly with latitude (Fig. 2; *n*=20, *P*<0.001, *R^2^*=0.49).
-Consistent with the smaller elevational ranges seen at lower latitudes, the species composition changes more rapidly across elevations at lower latitudes.
+Consistent with the smaller elevational ranges at low latitudes, the ant species composition changes more rapidly across elevations at low latitudes.
-Along gradients, beta diversity between adjacent elevations is generally higher toward the mountain summit compared to the middle (15/16 gradients) and is most often also high at the mountain base (i.e., U-shaped: 13/16 gradients).
 The proportion of gradient-wide beta diversity due to turnover does not vary significantly between tropical and temperate mountains (Fig. 3; Wilcoxon rank sum test: *W*=41, *P*=0.26).
 Overall, turnover constitutes a greater proportion of gradient-wide beta diversity than does nestedness at the species level (Fig. 3; Paired t-test: *t~15~*=5.63, *P*<0.001).
-That is, when all pairs of elevations are compared, it is common for communities at two different elevations to each have unique species.
+That is, when all pairs of elevations are compared, communities at two different elevations each commonly have distinct species.

-At a finer spatial resolution, however, this is not the case.
+This is not the case, however, at a narrower spatial resolution.
-Between adjacent elevational bands, nestedness dominates on most gradients (STATS).
+Rather, nestedness dominates between adjacent elevations along most gradients (STATS).
 This seemingly contradictory pattern emphasizes the importance of spatial scale to patterns of beta diversity.
-Comparing sites across the entire gradient, species replace each other and the high elevation communities are distinct from the low elevation communities.
+Comparing sites across the entire gradient, species replace each other and high elevation communities are distinct from low elevation communities.
-The high nestedness between adjacent elevations suggests that this replacement occurs gradually across elevations, however.
+However, this replacement occurs gradually across elevations.
-Species may be distributed individually, with overlapping ranges, rather than occurring as distinct abutting communities.
+Species are more often distributed individually, with overlapping ranges, rather than occurring as distinct abutting communities.
-In contrast, turnover is quite high between adjacent elevations for a large portion of the gradient in several tropical datasets [@Fisher1998; @Samson1997; @LongColw2011], consistent with a high degree of elevational specialization as a result of competition or abiotic constraints.
+In exception, turnover is quite high between adjacent elevations for a large portion of several tropical gradients [@Fisher1998; @Samson1997; @LongColw2011], consistent with a high degree of elevational specialization resulting from some combination of competition and abiotic constraints.

 ### Genus
-At the genus level, Beta~st~ declines with latitude (*n*=16, *P*=0.03, *R^2^*=0.25).
+At the genus level, $\beta_{st}$ declines with latitude (*n*=16, *P*=0.03, *R^2^*=0.25).
 The genus composition changes more rapidly across elevations at lower latitudes, though the trend is weaker than at the species level.
-All 16 gradients show high beta diversity between adjacent elevations toward the summit as the beta diversity elevational pattern is either U-shaped (14/16) or a monotonic increase (2/16).
 The proportion of gradient-wide beta diversity at the genus level due to turnover is significantly higher in temperate regions (Fig. 3; Wilcoxon rank sum test: *W*=49, *P*=0.042).
 However, there is high variability in the genus turnover proportion among both temperate and tropical gradients; this apparent difference may be spurious.
 At the gradient scale, genus turnover and genus nestedness are comparable along most gradients (Fig. 3; Paired t-test: *t~15~*=-0.67, *P*=0.51).